Independent animation: United States

-Ralph Bakshi tried and succeeded to establish an alternative to mainstream animation through independent and adult-oriented productions in the 1970s.

 In the late 1960s, animator Ralph Bakshi and producer Steve Krantz founded Bakshi Productions, establishing the studio as an alternative to mainstream animation by producing animation his own way and accelerating the advancement of female and minority animators.
 He also paid his employees a higher salary than any other studio at that time.
 In 1969, Ralph's Spot was founded as a division of Bakshi Productions to produce commercials for Coca-Cola and Max, the 2000-Year-Old Mouse, a series of educational shorts paid for by Encyclopædia Britannica.
 However, Bakshi was uninterested in the kind of animation he was producing, and wanted to produce something personal.
 Bakshi soon developed Heavy Traffic, a tale of inner-city street life.
 However, Krantz told Bakshi that studio executives would be unwilling to fund the film because of its content and Bakshi's lack of film experience.
 While browsing the East Side Book Store on St. Mark's Place, Bakshi came across a copy of R. Crumb's Fritz the Cat.
 Impressed by Crumb's sharp satire, Bakshi purchased the book and suggested to Krantz that it would work as a film.

 Fritz the Cat (1972) was the first animated film to receive an X rating from the MPAA, and the highest grossing independent animated film of all time.
 Bakshi then simultaneously directed a number of animated films, starting with Heavy Traffic a year later.
 Ralph Bakshi became the first person in the animation industry since Walt Disney to have two financially successful films released back-to-back.

 Alongside Bakshi came other independent animated features of the 70s and 80s (some made by former Disney animators) such as John David Wilson's Shinbone Alley (1971), Don Bluth's The Secret of NIMH (1982), Vinton's The Adventures of Mark Twain (1985) and Jerry Rees's cult classic The Brave Little Toaster (1987).

 Notable award-winning films also from the 70s and 80s included Dale Case and Bob Mitchell's The Further Adventures of Uncle Sam (1970), Ted Petok's The Crunch Bird (1971), Frank Mouris's Frank Film (1973) and Jimmy Picker's Sundae in New York (1983).

 Animation historians John Canemaker and Michael Sporn also made independent animation in New York, both earning Oscar nods for their work (only Canemaker won in 2005).